 If I have used something that you don't have then I bet you can use something else instead as this is a really simple construction.
 If in doubt, ask!

-Please leave your comments, vote if you think this instructable is worthy and "reach for the stars"!
+Please leave your comments and "reach for the stars"!